dcodeIO/MetaScript/README.md

   Deletes a previously defined variable from the scope
 * **include(filename:string, absolute:boolean=)**
   Includes another source file. `absolute` defaults to `false` (relative)
+* **indent(str:string, indent:string|number):string** indents a block of text using the specified indentation given either as a whitespace string or number of whitespaces to use

 Additionally, there is one internal variable named `__` (2x underscore) that remembers the current indentation level.
 This is used for example to indent included sources exactly like the meta block that contains the include call.